ceschini/memcached/science/ica/out-domain-datasets.md

 ## Initial image set exploration

 Because of image text recognition, OCR, visual text comprehension and other related tasks, the authors do not worry about image resolution, but instead look for a large enough corpus to enable deep learning training.
 Because of that, we should filter images by resolution and look into more specific image datasets tasks, that provide **high resolution images**.

+## OCR on super res datasets

+Maybe we could download a lot of super resolution datasets and run OCR models in order to grab only images containing texts.
+This way we can make sure that all the images are of a high resolution while still containing text.